eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

 **Examples**

-A Gateway connecting to the adapter using `gw@DEFAULT_TENANT` as username and `gw-secret` as password and then publishing some JSON data for device `4711`, as shown below:
+A Gateway connecting to the adapter using `gw@DEFAULT_TENANT` as username and `gw-secret` as password and then publishing some JSON data for device `4711`:

-    $ /hono/cli/target$ java -jar hono-cli-0.7-SNAPSHOT-exec.jar --spring.profiles.active=amqp-adapter-cli --username="gw@DEFAULT_TENANT" --password="gw-secret"
+    $ /hono/cli/target$ java -jar hono-cli-*-exec.jar --spring.profiles.active=amqp-adapter-cli --hono.client.username=gw@DEFAULT_TENANT --hono.client.password=gw-secret --message.address=t/DEFAULT_TENANT/4711

-In this example, we are using the default message address: `telemetry/DEFAULT_TENANT/4711`, which contains the real device that the gateway is publishing the message for.
+In this example, we are using message address `t/DEFAULT_TENANT/4711` which contains the device that the gateway is publishing the message for.

 ## Publishing Events

 The adapter supports *AT LEAST ONCE* delivery of *Event* messages only.
-A client therefore MUST set the *settled* property to `true` and the *rcv-settle-mode* property to `first` in all *transfer* frame(s) it uses for uploading events.
+A client therefore MUST set the *settled* property to `false` and the *rcv-settle-mode* property to `first` in all *transfer* frame(s) it uses for uploading events.
 All other combinations are not supported by the adapter and result in the message being rejected.

 ## Publish an Event (authenticated Device)

 * Message Address: `event` or `e`
-* Settlement Mode: `unsettled` (AT_LEAST_ONCE)
+* Settlement Mode: `unsettled` (AT LEAST ONCE)
-* Authentication: required
+* Authentication: SASL PLAIN or SASL EXTERNAL
-* Message Header(s):
-  * (optional) Arbitrary headers (durable, ttl, priority, ...)
 * Message Body:
   * (optional) Arbitrary payload
 * Message properties: